Dynatrace/AWSDevOpsTutorial/README.md

 Click on the serviceoutput.log entry which brings you to the Log Monitoring Feature.
 Click on "Display Log" and you will see all the log messages that came in in the selected timeframe:
 ![](./images/logmonitoring_displaylogpng.png)

-If you dont see the error log yet go back to your browser and execute the /api/causeerror on your staging or production instance.
+If you don't see the error log yet go back to your browser and execute the /api/causeerror on your staging or production instance.
 Then refresh that log view until you see the log entry coming in.

-The Log viewer also allows us to define a filter, e.g: lets filter on "sombody called /api/causerror".
+The Log viewer also allows us to define a filter, e.g: lets filter on "somebody called /api/causerror".
 You can actually click in the bottom log entry view and the UI will give you an option to start defining these filters based on real log entries.
 This is what you should see then:
 ![](./images/logmonitoring_filterlog.png)

 If we have a filter that we are really interested in we can go a step further.
 We can click on "Define event" which brings us to our Custom Log Event configuration - already pre-populated with our pattern.
 What we want to do here is to give it a name, select generate "Log Error Problem" and change the occurences to higher than 0 per min.
 That will force Dynatrace to immediately open a Problem Ticket if one of these error logs is detected.
 If we want Dynatrace to not only monitor the Staging or Production system but actually both you can adjust the log file filter on the bottom of the screen.
 Here you can select all log files that Dynatrace should monitor for that log pattern: